 — Local Facebooks groups

 Obviously, that would depend on where do you want to work. 🙂 As far as most of the well-paid jobs are concerned, it is a must.
 Remember that your degree needs to be translated and attested.
 And don’t even think about faking it!
 A colleague of mine got sacked and deported because he provided our employer with a forged university diploma (yes, they DO check it!).

 “What’s the deal with this ‘sponsorship system’?”

 Pretty simple: if you want to work in Qatar, in most cases your employer will be the “sponsor” of your visa.
 What does it mean?
 In general, it means that your employer takes responsibility for you.
-You’re not able to work for anyone else and, as a rule, changing jobs would require you to obtain a Non-Objection Certificate from your current employer (there are exceptions).
+You’re not able to work for anyone else and, as a rule, changing jobs would require you to obtain a Non-Objection Certificate from your current employer (it can also be obtained from the government itself if the employer refuses to provide it even though you meet all criteria to receive it).
 It also means that your employer is allowed to put your name on the list of employees who require special permission to leave Qatar (exit permit).

 You can find everything in detail HERE – it’s the most trusted source covering the current legal situation of migrant employees in Qatar.

 “Can I still find a job in Qatar if I don’t speak Arabic?”

 Yes!
 Although knowledge of the Arabic language is an undeniable advantage, for most jobs good knowledge of English is more than enough.
 When I first arrived in Qatar I was surprised by the fact that, outside the government establishments, English seemed to be the first language.
 When you think about it, it makes perfect sense though.
 After all, Qatar is home for migrant workers from all over the world, who actually outnumber the citizens.

 “Is it more difficult to find a job in Qatar if you’re a woman?”